nftchef/art-engine/README.md

     growEditionSizeTo: 10,
     namePrefix: "Lion",
     resetNameIndex: true, // this will start the Lion count at #1 instead of #6
+    nameSuffix: "Set-A", // add a suffix after the number. if resetNameIndex is on too, put the reseted counter after the suffix
+    descriptionOverwrite: "Unique Description For Layer Set-A which {name} is a member of.", // LayerConfig spesific descriptions.
+Use {name} to embed asset names.

     layersOrder: [
       { name: "Background" },
       { name: "Eyeball" },